Deliver and Evaluate

-When your Community Action Plan has been planned and approved, it’s time to deliver and evaluate.
+When your Community Action Plan has been planned and approved, it’s time to deliver!

 • Continue to engage with your community and partners